gogolith/GoCoEdit/README.md

 GoCoEdit - Code and Text Editor for iOS
 -------------

 The Client-App is available at the Apple AppStore:
 https://itunes.apple.com/app/gocoedit-remote-code-editor/id869346854?l=de&ls=1&mt=8

 Install instructions
 -------------

 1. Upload the gocoeditserver.php to a folder on your Server or clone this repo
 `git clone https://github.com/gogolith/gocoeditserver.git`
 2. Chmod the tmp folder and give gocoeditserver.php write rights to it
 `chmod 777 tmp`
 3. Access gocoeditserver.php in your Browser
 (example: https://yourserver.de/gocoeditserver/gocoeditserver.php)

-4. Notice the "Connector ID"
+4. Notice the "Connector ID/Code"
 (it will also stored in tmp/config_admin.php under connectorid)

-5. Enter the "Connector Code" in your GoCoEdit App
+5. Enter the "Connector ID/Code" in your GoCoEdit App
 6. Create a new remote within the iOS App and select "REMOTE PHP TO FTP" and use it